3 years full-time (plus optional placement year)

 York is the UK’s archaeological capital, with historic buildings and significant remains from the Roman, Viking and Medieval periods.
 You'll find it a great place to call home.

-My dissertation involves analysing residues of foods once cooked in prehistoric pottery - I get to interpret how some of the world’s earliest pots were used by people, whilst also developing advanced Biology and Chemistry laboratory skills.David, BSc Bioarchaeology
+My dissertation involves analysing residues of foods in prehistoric pottery - I get to interpret how some of the world’s earliest pots were used, whilst also developing advanced Biology and Chemistry laboratory skills.David, BSc Bioarchaeology

 We emphasise flexibility - there's very little restriction on the modules you can choose to study.
 You'll get experience in the lab from your second year onwards.